Characterization of telecentric dual-etalon Fabry-P\'erot systems from observational data. Properties of the CRISP2 instrument at the Swedish 1-m Solar Telescope: Characterization of the CRISP2 FPI system from observational datasets

 In this study, we have chosen to express the cavity separation errors of the LRE ($\Delta C_{\mathrm{LRE}}$) relative to the HRE ones as:

 where $C_{\mathrm{HRE}}$ and $C_{\mathrm{LRE}}$ are the FOV-dependent cavity separations.
 In this way, the LRE is always co-tuned with the HRE unless $\Delta C_{\mathrm{LRE}} \ne 0$.
 As a result, the cavity error map of the LRE does not need to be compensated for the HRE cavity errors after the fitting.
-The reason for this choice will become more obvious in \S\ref{sec:lremodel}, where we describe the model to fit the LRE parameters.